Gabby-Moon/centroid-finder/priorityImprovements.md

 - update everything to Java 25 compatibility

 Bug fixes (optional)
-- clarify if the API route is every route for the Salmander API or only the api/videos route
+- clarify if the API route is every route for the Salmander API or only the api/videos route (Gabby)
 - Thumbnail hanging without video

 Other (optional)